 Remove Tailscale Installed with APT on Ubuntu

-Stop the daemon, purge the package and configuration files, then remove the repository:
+Stop the daemon, purge the Tailscale packages, then remove the repository files:

 sudo systemctl disable --now tailscaled